alexgpitts/OSUGlider2/Python/readme.md

 # Overview
 This is the python portion of our project.
 These programs serve as a data processing pipeline.
 ## File overview
-1) `csv_extractor.py`: Testing file to read a NETCDF file.
+1) `csv_extractor.py`: Reads .NC file, outputs several CSV files.
 In order to get testing data, we can use .NC files from CDIP.
 This program extracts the raw acceleration data and other information to simulate what we would get from the gliders SD card. <br />

 2) `preprocessor.py`: Finds CSV files in the ncFiles folder, parses it, and stores it in nc file.
 This would normally be the first step after getting the CSV files from the gliders SD card. <br />